 Poste Vaticane has advised that it will carry on operating and provide its services as far as it is able to.
 The current situation will have repercussions in terms of quality of service for all types of inward and outward mail.
 Under these circumstances, Poste Vaticane will no longer be able to guarantee delivery service standards.

-Vietnam – Measures taken to minimize the spread of novel coronavirus (COVID-19)
+Viet Nam – New measures to minimize the spread of COVID-19

 VNPost has advised that in response to a significant number of new COVID-19 infections, the government has both extended and reinforced the measures to minimize the spread of COVID-19 with effect from 26 January 2021.

 While these measures are in place, VNPost will continue to provide postal services, but will be operating with a reduced workforce, and subject to the new restrictions and safety guidelines.
 The processing and delivery of all types of inbound and outbound mail (letter-post, parcel-post and EMS items) will continue to be affected, and VNPost is unable to guarantee compliance with set standards.

 VNPost always coordinates with local authorities to identify delivery solutions best suited to the local situation.